open-telemetry/opentelemetry-collector-contrib/README.md

 ## Differences from the core release

-SumoLogic version of OpenTelemetry Collector introduces a number of additions on the plain version:
+SumoLogic version of OpenTelemetry Collector introduces a number of additions over the plain version:

 * Extensions to [k8sprocessor](https://github.com/SumoLogic/opentelemetry-collector-contrib/tree/master/processor/k8sprocessor)
   which include more tags being collected and field extraction enhancements